-- Help keep kids safe and engaged - Use your cell phone only when necessary - Help guide your students to use their science journals there are clipboards and pencils in the Greenway backpack - Encourage students to take turns using materials - Help get everything back into the Greenway backpack by the end of the day - Ask us if you have questions or concerns! - Give us any feedback on the included evaluation form
+- Help keep kids safe and engaged. - Use your cell phone only when necessary. - Help guide your students to use their science journals there are clipboards, pencils, and identification materials in the Greenway backpack. - Encourage students to take turns using materials. - Help get everything back into the Greenway backpack by the end of the day - Ask us if you have questions or concerns! - Give us any feedback on the evaluation form by scanning the QR code.

-Student Expectations
++ Student Expectations